selloween/selloween.eu/content/post/receive-email-notifications-in-keycloak.md

 ### Install Miniconda

-"Conda is an open source package management system and environment management system that runs on Windows, macOS and Linux.
+"Conda is an open source package and environment management system that runs on Windows, macOS and Linux.
 Conda quickly installs, runs and updates packages and their dependencies.
 Miniconda is a small, bootstrap version of Anaconda that includes only conda, Python, the packages they depend on and a small number of other useful packages."

 For more information on Conda visit: https://docs.conda.io